 For the shrimp:

 1 ½ pounds medium shrimp, peeled and deveined

 2 medium carrots (about 1 cup), cut into matchsticks or coarsely shredded

 ½ red bell pepper, cored, seeded and diced

 ¾ to 1 pound snow peas or snap peas (30-40 pods)

 Curry powder, to taste

 3 cups (packed) spinach, chopped

-To make the coconut curry sauce, place all the ingredients in a high-speed blender.
+To make the coconut curry sauce, place all the ingredients for the sauce in a high-speed blender.
 Blend until smooth.
 You can also use an immersion blender and a large mason jar or deep bowl.
 With an immersion blender, work the blender into the thicker pieces of vegetables and nuts until they are smooth and creamy.

 Spread the spinach on a serving tray or divide it among individual bowls.
 Place the hot vegetable curry mixture on top of the spinach.
 The spinach should begin to wilt under the heat of the sauce.
 Serve immediately, while the vegetables are still bright.